Ida Liu: Personal life

-Liu is the daughter of Peter Liu, a venture capitalist who is the Founder and Chairman of WI Harper Group.
+Liu is the daughter of Peter Yeau-Hwan Liu, a venture capitalist who is the Founder and Chairman of WI Harper Group.
 Liu and her father have simultaneously been participants at the World Economic Forum at Davos.

 She is married with two children.

 Awards and honors

-Liu has been named among Barron’s 100 Most Influential Women in U.S. Finance for three years running since 2020 and among the 10 Most Influential Women in Wealth Management for 2021.
+Liu has been named among Barron's 100 Most Influential Women in U.S. Finance consecutively every year since 2020 and among the 10 Most Influential Women in Wealth Management consecutively every year since 2020.

-In 2020 and 2021, American Banker named Liu as one of the 25 Most Powerful Women in Finance.
+American Banker named Liu as one of the 25 Most Powerful Women in Finance consecutively every year since 2020.

-Liu has also been included in Crain’s Notable Women on Wall Street in 2021 and 2022, as well as in Crain’s 40 Under 40.
+Liu has also been included in Crain's Notable Women on Wall Street in 2021 and 2022, as well as in Crain's 40 Under 40.

-Liu received the Citi Chairman's Council Award for six consecutive years as one of the firm’s top performers between 2007 and 2014.
+Liu received the Citi Chairman's Council Award for six consecutive years as one of the firm's top performers between 2007 and 2014.

+In 2023, Liu was presented with an Ellis Island Medal of Honor.

+In 2025, Liu was formally invested as a Dame of the Royal Order of Francis I, founded by the Royal House of Bourbon in 1829.
+This honor is awarded to recipients whose work has made notable impacts in their respective fields and communities.